adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ***

 To look up a block by its number.
-This command is looking up block number 4.

 ```
 block:read_int(4)
 ```
+> Note: This command is looking up block number 4.
+Just place the block number you are looking for in between the Parentheses ``()``.

 ***